-The FUT employed (Fig. 1) was a 10 m long suspended-core photonic crystal fiber (PCF).
-The core is surrounded by a set of hollow tubes ~5 $\mu$ m in diameter which are arranged in 5 cylindrical layers (holey cladding).
+The 10 m long fiber under test (FUT) employed (Fig. 1) was a suspended-core microstructured fiber.
+Its core is surrounded by a set of hollow tubes ~5 μ m in diameter which are arranged in 5 cylindrical layers (holey cladding).
 An external shell of solid glass cladding completes the structure.
-Each tube of the fiber is occupied by acetylene ( $^{12}C_2H_2$ ) at a pressure around 70 mbar.
-The absorption spectrum of the gas (Fig. 1(a)) presents a series of lines around 1.53 $\mu$ m, being the strongest of all (P9), the one used for this experiment.
+Each tube of the fiber is occupied by acetylene (${}^{12}C_2H_2$) at ~70 mbar.
+The absorption spectrum of the gas presents a series of lines around 1.53 μm, being the strongest of all (P9), the one used for this experiment.